Rent-Wheels/rent_wheels_renter/README.md

 # Rent Wheels Renter

 This is the rent wheels renter application.
 This app allows a user to upload their car and rent it out to other users to earn money.
+**Currently under refactoring to use clean architecture and Bloc/Provider as state management**

 ## Images